AlvaMarkelius/AlvaMarkelius.github.io/_pages/cv.md

 nav: true
 nav_order: 4
 cv_pdf: example_pdf.pdf
-description: This is a summary of my cv, please download a complete pdf version using the button above.
+description: This is a selected summary of my cv, please download a complete pdf version using the button above.
 toc:
   sidebar: left
 ---